-Water Filter Type/Examples 1 Purchase Price 2 Installation Difficulty Flow Number of cartridges Filter Life 3 Maintenance Cost 4 Other Considerations Faucet mounted filters PUR PLUS Faucet Mount Filtration System \$33 1 100 gal.
+Water Filter Type/Examples Purchase Price Installation Difficulty Flow Number of cartridges Filter Life Maintenance Cost Other Considerations Faucet mounted filters PUR PLUS Faucet Mount Filtration System \$33 1 100 gal.
 3 mos. \$0.15/gallon \$5/month Requires manual switch for filtered water Need to replace filter cartridge more often than other types May not fit some faucets BRITA Complete Water Filter Faucet System \$20 1 100 gal.
 4 mos. \$0.18/gallon \$4.5/month Countertop filters Pentair Pelican Countertop Drinking Filter System (PDF-450) \$135 2 450 gal.
-6 mos. \$0.18/gallon \$13/month Uses existing faucetRequires manual switch for filtered water Refrigerator filters Specific filter type for each refrigerator brand and model \$30-50 ۲ 1 200-300 gal.
-6 months \$0.10-0.20/ gallon \$5-10/month Requires refrigerator connected to water line Also filters water for the refrigerator ice dispenser Under-sink activated carbon fil ters A.O.
-Smith Main Faucet Single- Stage Carbon Bock Under Sink Filtration System (AO-MF-ADV) \$100 $\blacklozenge \blacklozenge$ 1 784 gal.
-6 mos. \$0.09/gallon \$12/month • Different designs either filter the full flow of cold water from the main faucet or filter water to a separate lead-free faucet Culligan US-2 Two-Stage Under Sink Drinking Water Filtration System \$105 ۲ 2 500 gal.
-6 mos. \$0.11/gallon \$9/month Under-sink reverse osmosis (RC O) filters Aquasana OptimH20 Reverse Osmosis + Claryum Filter \$250 4 Pre/post filters: 6 mos.
-RO membrane: 12 mos. \$20/month Removes the most contaminants Filters water to a separate lead-free faucet GE Under Sink Reverse Osmosis Water Filtration System [GXRQ 18NBN] \$200 111 ۲ 3 Pre/post filters: 6 mos.
-RO membrane: 12 mos. \$15/month Takes up more space underneath the sinkGenerates wastewaterMay change water's taste 1 These are examples only , not recommendations.
-Easy DIY installation, no tools required Low flow, less than 0.5 gallons per minute Can be installed without professional Full faucet flow, up to 1.5 Purchase price is approximate and may change.
+6 mos. \$0.18/gallon \$13/month Uses existing faucetRequires manual switch for filtered water Refrigerator filters Specific filter type for each refrigerator brand and model \$30-50 • 1 200-300 gal.
+6 months \$0.10-0.20/ gallon \$5-10/month Requires refrigerator connected to water line Also filters water for the refrigerator ice dispenser Under-sink activated carbon fi lters A.O.
+Smith Main Faucet Single- Stage Carbon Bock Under Sink Filtration System (AO-MF-ADV) \$100 11 •• 1 784 gal.
+6 mos. \$0.09/gallon \$12/month Different designs either filter the full flow of cold water from the main faucet or filter water to a separate lead-free faucet Culligan US-2 Two-Stage Under Sink Drinking Water Filtration System \$105 11 2 500 gal.
+6 mos. \$0.11/gallon \$9/month Under-sink reverse osmosis (R O) filters Aquasana OptimH20 Reverse Osmosis + Claryum Filter \$250 111 4 Pre/post filters: 6 mos.
+RO membrane: 12 mos. \$20/month Removes the most contaminants Filters water to a separate lead-free faucet Takes up more space underneath the sink Generates wastewater May change water's taste GE Under Sink Reverse Osmosis Water Filtration System (GXRQ 18NBN) \$200 111 3 Pre/post filters: 6 mos.
+RO membrane: 12 mos. \$15/month

+- 1 These are examples only, not recommendations. - 2 Purchase price is approximate and may change.
 Purchase price does not include installation costs.
-Some systems may need to be installed by a plumber at an additional cost.
-Filter life is measured by volume of water filtered and time in use.
+Some systems may need to be installed by a plumber at an additional cost. - 3 Filter life is measured by volume of water filtered and time in use.
 Some filters have a built-in flow meter or timer with an indicator light that turns on to remind you when to replace the filter.
 If your filter has an indicator light, be sure to replace the cartridge promptly when the light turns on.
-If your filter does not The point basic tools gallons per minute have an indicator light, be sure to replace the filter promptly after the recommended amount of time.
-May require the help of a professional plumber or additional tools 4 Maintenance cost is calculated in two ways: 1) assuming the filter is changed at the time limit (price per month), and 2) assuming the filter is changed at the volume limit (price per gallon).
+If your filter does not have an indicator light, be sure to replace the filter promptly after the recommended amount of time. - 4 Maintenance cost is calculated in two ways: 1) assuming the filter is changed at the time limit (price per month), and 2) assuming the filter is changed at the volume limit (price per gallon).
 The price per gallon estimate is only relevant for filters with a built-in device to measure water use over time.
 In most cases, the price per month provides a more realistic estimate.
 Reverse osmosis membranes usually need to be replaced every 12 months, regardless of the amount of use, so a price per gallon estimate is not available for RO filters.